MachineLearningBCAM/MRCpy/README.md

 [![Build Status](https://app.travis-ci.com/MachineLearningBCAM/MRCpy.svg?branch=main)](https://travis-ci.com/github/MachineLearningBCAM/MRCpy)
 [![Coverage Status](https://img.shields.io/codecov/c/github/MachineLearningBCAM/MRCpy)](https://codecov.io/gh/MachineLearningBCAM/MRCpy)

-Variants of Minimax Risk Classifiers (MRC) using different loss functions and uncertainity set of distributions.

-The variants available here are -
+MRCpy library implements minimax risk classifiers (MRCs) that are based on robust risk minimization and can utilize 0-1 loss, in contrast to existing libraries for supervised classification using techniques based on empirical risk minimization and surrogate losses.

+Such techniques give rise to a manifold of classification methods that can provide tight bounds on the expected loss.
+MRCpy provides a unified interface for different variants of MRCs and follows the standards of popular Python libraries.
+This library also provides implementation for popular techniques that can be seen as MRCs such as L1-regularized logistic regression, zero-one adversarial, and maximum entropy machines.

+In addition, MRCpy implements recent feature mappings such as Fourier, ReLU, and threshold features.
+The library is designed with an object-oriented approach that facilitates collaborators and users.
+The source code is available under the MIT license at <https://github.com/MachineLearningBCAM/MRCpy>.

+## Algorithms

-1) MRC with 0-1 loss (MRC)
+- MRC with 0-1 loss (MRC)
-2) MRC with log loss (MRC)
+- MRC with log loss (MRC)
-3) MRC with 0-1 loss and fixed instances' marginals (CMRC)
+- MRC with 0-1 loss and fixed instances' marginals (CMRC)
-4) MRC with log loss and fixed instances' marginals (CMRC)
+- MRC with log loss and fixed instances' marginals (CMRC)

-# Installation
+## Installation
 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)
 <br/>